PandasThumb/pandasthumb.github.io/_posts/2026/2026-06-21-design-inference-cosgrove.md

 contains ASC.

-This argument seems tied to the idea that the "description" string is a program.
+This argument seems tied to the idea that the "description" string is actually a program.
 However later in Cosgrove's paper he dismisses Dembski and Ewert's notion of a "description" as inadequate.
+A mere "description" is not a program, and cannot be used to compute anything.

 ## My disagreement with Dembski and Ewert's argument ##